7 unforgettable leadership lessons from the ancient Roman conqueror Julius Caesar

+After eliminating his rivals in a civil war, general and politician Gaius Julius Caesar began serving as dictator of Rome in 49 BCE.

+He established a number of political reforms before getting stabbed to death on the Ides of March in 44 BCE.

-Several years earlier, the politician and general had rose to power in a civil war.
-His assassination sparked yet another civil war that doomed the Roman Republic.
-The state ended up mutating into an empire, with Caesar’s adopted heir Octavian at the helm.
+This sparked yet another civil war that doomed the Roman Republic to mutate into an empire with Caesar’s adopted heir Octavian at the helm.

 Today, Caesar is still considered one of the greatest military commanders in history.
 His name is also synonymous with cults of personality and political strongmen.